 Find out the potential courses you’ll have to choose from as a Skyline IB student by viewing our course sequencing chart.

 CAS Component of the IB Diploma (Creative/Active/Service)

-The official CAS program will start in August prior to your junior year.
+The official CAS program will start in June prior to your junior year.
 To successfully complete all the components of CAS students must meet the following requirements by the April of Senior year.
 The ninth and tenth grade years are used as orientation and practice years.
 The creation of goals and in the documentation process will be practiced and solidified during these two years of the IB program.

 - Create 4-5 Goals (each year) which include at least one of the CAS Strands

 - Meet 7 Learning Outcomes through steps taken to achieve CAS goals

 - Documents steps and experiences 3-5 times per month, documenting that you are working towards achieving your CAS Goals each year.

 - Through CAS and your Classroom experiences, develop the attributes of the IB Learner Profile

 - Connect your CAS goals and experiences to things you are learning inside and outside the classroom, which meet the 7 Learning Outcomes of CAS

 - Complete a CAS Project that lasts at least 1 month and includes “stages of development” (planning, organizing, implementing and evaluating).
 The can be completed in collaboration with 2 or more students.